-As stockholders, we encourage transparency and accountability in the use of corporate funds to influence legislation and regulation.
-Nucor spent \$13,610,000 from 2010 - 2016 on federal lobbying.
-Data on state level spending is not consistently available.
-Nucor spent \$555,606 on lobbying in North Carolina from 2010 - 2016.
-Nucor's lobbying over steel tariffs has attracted media attention ("Trump Still Determined to Enact Steel Tariffs, Says Nucor CEO," Bloomberg, September 29, 2017).
+We encourage transparency and accountability in the use of corporate funds to influence legislation and regulation.
+Nucor spent \$15,520,000 from 2010 - 2017 on federal lobbying.
+This figure does not include state lobbying, where Nucor lobbies but disclosure is uneven or absent.
+Nucor's lobbying over steel tariffs has attracted media attention ("Navarro's Ties to Nucor Highlight Trump Advisers' Steel-Industry Connections," Wall Street Journal, March 16, 2018.)

-Nucor sits on the board of the National Association of Manufacturers, which spent \$25.44 million on lobbying in 2015 and 2016.
-Nucor also sits on boards of the American Iron and Steel Institute ("AISI") and the World Steel Association.
-Nucor does not disclose its trade association memberships, nor payments and the portions used for lobbying.
-And Nucor does not disclose its membership in or payments to tax-exempt organizations that write and endorse model legislation, such as supporting the Heartland Institute and the American Legislative Exchange Council (ALEC).
+Nucor is on the board of the National Association of Manufacturers, which spent \$79,550,014 on lobbying from 2010 - 2017 and helped found the Main Street Investors Coalition (MSIC).
+MSIC has been described as "a Washington organization that purports to represent the little guy ...
+And yet...
+The group is actually funded by big business interests that want to diminish the ability of pension funds and large 401(k) plans ... to influence certain corporate governance issues" ("What's Behind a Pitch for the Little-Guy Investor?
+Big Money Interests," New York Times, July 24, 2018).
+Nucor does not disclose its trade association memberships and payments, nor the portions used for lobbying.
+Nucor also does not disclose its contributions to tax-exempt organizations that write and endorse model legislation, such as supporting the American Legislative Exchange Council (ALEC).

-We are concerned that Nucor's lack of trade association and ALEC disclosure presents reputational risks.
-For example, AISI has drawn media scrutiny for lobbying the EPA ("Scott Pruitt's EPA Is Letting Industry Lobbyists Roll Back Environmental Protections," Newsweek, October 4, 2017), as has Nucor's past funding of the Heartland Institute, which has drawn criticism for misleading the public about climate change ("The Steel Magnate Helping Trump Assail Pollution Regulations," Inside Climate News, August 17, 2016).
-Over 100 companies have publicly left ALEC, including 3M, Deere, Emerson Electric and International Paper.
+We are concerned that Nucor's lack of trade association and ALEC disclosure presents business and reputational risks.
+For example, Nucor's payments to an Alabama nonprofit have drawn scrutiny ("Alabama Corruption Trial Drags Special Interests into the Light," AL.com, July 3, 2018).
+Over 100 companies have publicly left ALEC, including 3M, Deere and Emerson Electric.

-Board of Directors' Statement in Opposition to the Proposal
+Nucor's Statement in Opposition to the Proposal

-The Board of Directors recommends a vote AGAINST this proposal.
-Although the Board supports transparency and accountability in lobbying and corporate spending on political contributions, we believe that adopting the proposal is unnecessary and would not be in the best interests of Nucor and its stockholders.
+The Board of Directors recommends a vote AGAINST this stockholder proposal.
+Although the Board supports transparency and accountability with respect to Nucor's lobbying activities and expenditures, we believe that adopting the proposal is unnecessary and would not be in the best interests of Nucor or our stockholders.
+This position was supported by our stockholders who defeated virtually identical proposals submitted by the Fund at each of the Company's last three annual meetings of stockholders.

 We believe that the interests and well-being of Nucor, our stockholders, our employees and our nation mandate our active engagement in the public policy decision-making process.
 Because our business is subject to extensive regulation at all levels of government, we support legislative and regulatory actions that further Nucor's long-term business strategies, and we oppose any unreasonable, unnecessary or overly burdensome actions that threaten Nucor's strategic success.
-More fundamentally, we believe that only a healthy manufacturing industry can return our country's economy to a sound footing.
-For that reason, we actively promote government policies that address the multitude of state, national and international issues that challenge the U.S. manufacturing industry, including trade practices in violation of global trade rules, currency manipulation, and tax and overly burdensome regulatory policies that sap the health and vitality of our manufacturing companies.
+More fundamentally, we believe that a healthy manufacturing industry is critical to the strength of our country's economy.
+For that reason, we actively promote government policies that address the multitude of international, national and state issues that challenge the U.S. manufacturing industry, including trade practices in violation of global trade rules, currency manipulation, and tax and overly burdensome regulatory policies that sap the health and vitality of our manufacturing companies.